csingley/ofxtools/README.rst

     * Section 11 (banking)
     * Section 12 (bill pay)
     * Section 13 (investments)
+    * OFX tax extensions (1099 forms)

 This should cover the great majority of real-world OFX use cases.
 A particular focus of ``ofxtools`` is full support of the OFX investment message set, which has been somewhat neglected by the Python community.

-The major item remaining on the ``ofxtools`` "to do" list is to implement the tax schemas.
 It's currently a low priority to implement Section 14 (bill presentment) or the extensions contained in OFX versions beyond 2.03, but you're welcome to contribute code if you need these.

 Some care has been taken with the data model to make it easily maintainable and extensible.
 The ``ofxtools.models`` subpackage contains simple, direct